Best employee onboarding checklist built on the 4 C's of onboarding framework and latest research!

 Therefore I made it my mission to help organizations develop proactive and strategic onboarding approaches that cultivate a sense of connection and belonging for new employees.

-I first became exposed to the three levers (confidence, clarity, and connection) of successful onboarding over 25 years ago as a doctoral student pursuing my Ph.D. in business at Purdue University.
+I first became exposed to the 4Cs of onboarding (confidence, clarity, compliance and connection) of successful onboarding over 25 years ago as a doctoral student pursuing my Ph.D. in business at Purdue University.

 Our early work, which examined research scientists working toward doctoral degrees, indicated that these three levers were important keys to onboarding leading to engagement, effectiveness, and retention.